memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 ...
 ```

-You can see from Lua point of view, the object is Lua’s [userdata](https://www.lua.org/pil/28.1.html), which means it’s raw memory.
+You can see from Lua's point of view, the object is Lua’s [userdata](https://www.lua.org/pil/28.1.html), which means it’s raw memory.
 Normally userdata is managed by Lua meaning it will be garbage collected.
 However, SWIG gives us flexibility here with its `SWIG_NewPointerObj` API.
 The last argument to that function specified the owner of the object, and since we decided to own the object the garbage collector won’t affect it.

 The interesting bit is our struct’s metatable.
 As you can see from the print, the metatable contains function pointers including getters and setters.
 This is the main part SWIG took care of for us.